jesus-jpeg/patent-pending/readme.md

 * **DAY 1** `(25-04-2023)` | Project discussion, **tasks assignments**** and division of the work.
 * **DAY 2** `(27-04-2023)` | Starting with **Trello**, **merging python scripts**, starting to work on **SQL** and **storytelling-brainstorming**.
 * **DAY 3** `(28-04-2023)` | Futher improvments to the code and opening discussions, more task assigments, **SQL part done**. **Also**;
-  * We discussed about making “house_lifetime” based on the last year of the dataset, instead of the current year (2023).
+  * We discussed about making **“house_lifetime”** based on the last year of the dataset, instead of the current year (2023).
-  * We discussed about making year a continuous variable, (e.g, 2013,02 to represent february) to have a a single feature that represents yearly trends.
+  * We discussed about making year a **continuous variable**, (e.g, 2013,02 to represent february) to have a a single feature that represents yearly trends.

 **Week 13:**
 * **DAY 4:** `(02-05-2023)` |